TooTallNate/node-objc/README.md

 that is actually backed back an `NSMutableArray` (you would never _want_ to do that but that should help show the capabilities).

+This module also takes care of marshalling JavaScript data types to and from Objective-C classes.
+The matchup between types and classes looks like:

+   String   <-->  NSString
+   Number   <-->  NSNumber
+   Date     <-->  NSDate
+   Object   <-->  NSDictionary
+   Boolean  <-->  BOOL
+   Function <-->  Method

 Example
 -------